LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ![](images/idl2-lab-ready.png "Your lab is ready!")

-Clicking **_Get Started_** will open close that window and open the lab client.
+Selecting **_Get Started_** will open close that window and open the lab client.
 The lab client will open in two separate windows for labs that do not include managed virtual machines, or in a single window for labs that do include managed virtual machines.
 In both cases, the student experience is provided in two parts: the resource portal (where users work with virtual machines, cloud resources, etc.) and the lab instructions.
 You can see these in a single window in the [Overview of the Lab Client](#overview-of-the-lab-client).

 ### Advertising Campaigns and Introductory Content